gbv/login-server/docker/README.md

 | `IMPRINT_URL`        | Strongly recommended: URL to your imprint                                                                                        | https://example.com/imprint |
 | `PRIVACY_URL`        | Strongly recommended: URL to your privacy policy                                                                                 | https://example.com/privacy |

 The full list of environment variables can be found [here](https://github.com/gbv/login-server#env).
 Depending on your MongoDB configuration, you might need to adjust the respective variables.
-Please do not override `JTW_PRIVATE_KEY_PATH`, `JTW_PUBLIC_KEY_PATH`, and `PROVIDERS_PATH`, as these refer to files inside the container.
+Please do not override `JWT_PRIVATE_KEY_PATH`, `JWT_PUBLIC_KEY_PATH`, and `PROVIDERS_PATH`, as these refer to files inside the container.

 ### Database Indexes
 If you expect a large number of users on your login-server, it is recommended to add indexes to the users table.
 After configuring your providers, please use the following script: